-Currently, the Suez Canal Authority discourages nuclear-powered vessels from navigating the Suez Canal.
-Only on very rare occasions and courtesy of intergovernmental negotiation, has the Suez Canal Authority allowed a nuclear-powered vessel to transit the canal.
+The Suez Canal Authority has traditionally discouraged nuclear-powered vessels from navigating the canal due to public pressure and safety concerns.
+However, Egypt recently allowed a US Navy ship to pass through the canal, marking a breakthrough for the US.
+On rare occasions, the Suez Canal Authority has allowed a nuclear-powered vessel to transit the canal, but only after intergovernmental negotiation.
 The threat of a breakdown on board a nuclear power vessel while navigating the canal would result in the closure of the canal and a massive loss of revenue for the Canal Authority.
-The legal problems that come with a nuclear-powered merchant ship operating with cargo on international voyages are not difficult to understand, but they are very annoying.

 The legal issues that come with a nuclear-powered merchant ship operating with cargo on international voyages are complex and can be difficult to understand.
 Nation States have generally harmonized their laws related to ships through the IMO, but have seen no reason to harmonize their laws related to nuclear reactors through the International Atomic Energy Agency (IAEA).
 This means that when a nuclear reactor is built and operated in accordance with the laws and regulations of Country A is in country B, as is often the case with ships, there can be problems.
 After a container ship twice as heavy as a Ford-class aircraft carrier stopped traffic across the Suez Canal for nearly a week, the Department of Defense stressed that it is preparing for this type of scenario.